What is propolis?

 - Black propolis, which is rarer, is harvested in tropical regions.

-- Red propolis comes mainly from Latin America and has a strong purifying action.
+- Red propolis comes mainly from Latin America and has powerful purifying properties.